JLaoo/Wikiracing-Path-Finder/README.md

 # To Do
 - Rework into proper Breadth-First search algorithm.
 - Pull info from MediaWiki API instead of parsing entire Wikipedia pages with BeautifulSoup.
+- Fix encoding of path in .txt output.

 # Disclaimer
 - I do not endorse the use of this spider to cheat at the wikigame.
 The usage of this spider is at the discretion of the user.